 Garages and permanent outbuildings

 Repair category -

-Notes Not applicable
+Notes N/A

 Outside areas and boundaries

 Repair category 2

-Notes There is a retaining wall forming the front most boundary and there is some surface deterioration evident.
-Retaining wall structures tend to require a higher degree of regular and ongoing maintenance.
+Notes The garden fencing displays the effects of weathering.
+Outside areas will require ongoing repairs and maintenance.
 You should verify with your conveyancer the extent of the boundaries attaching to the property.